kkunapuli/kkunapuli.github.io/_pages/dfs/bloom_filter.md

 <img src="/assets/images/prob_FA.png">
 <figcaption>Probability of False Positive vs. Bloom Filter Size (n=8).
 False positives are less frequent with larger filter sizes.</figcaption>

 From the plot, if we want a 10% P(FP), we need a filter with 79 bits.
 We increase the filter size to 673 bits for a 1% P(FP).
-I had two options for storing the filters on disk.
+I had a few options for storing the filters on disk.
 I could have saved the raw bitmap in a binary file which would be very compact but not easily interpreted or verified.
 Instead, I saved only the index locations with a '1' or 'true', e.g. "hits".
 It's still compact, but it's much easier to inspect and understand.

 `Indices for 79 filter size:
 [67, 75, 20, 18, 65, 53, 55, 67]